inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview
 A simple web application that displays the current time in Moscow.

+## Endpoints
+- `/` - Shows the current time in Moscow.
+- `/visits` - Displays the number of times the app has been accessed.

 ## Installation
 Installing of dependencies:
 `pip install -r requirements.txt`